RascalSoftware/RAT/docs/_sources/devDocumentation.rst.txt

 Contacts
 ^^^^^^^^^

-1. Issues with Linux node - Micheal Tint
+1. Issues with Linux node - Alexander Dibbo
 2. Issues with Windows node - Simon Hodder (usually someone on his team will help)